Thursday 30 May 2024

 BY PUBLISHED

 In this case, the editing is to keep the character of Bond up with the times and ensure both the novels and the movies remain relevant to the present generation.
-If, however, let us imagine, a publisher decided to edit Jane Austen's "Pride and Prejudice", to appeal to modern sensibilities.
-What would your thoughts on that be?
+If, however, let us imagine, a publisher decided to edit Jane Austen's "Pride and Prejudice", to appeal to modern sensibilities, what would your thoughts on that be?
 Mine would be horror.
-One of the beauties of Austen's works are that they take us back to the moral and mores of a past time.
+One of the beauties of Austen's works are that they take us back to the morals and mores of a past time.
 Her characters are works of fiction that give us a glimpse into history and the workings of the society and attitudes of her day.
 We can see the role of women in society at a time when marriage was considered the only option available to them.
-Young women of today, reading about the limited options available to their gender in that era, can revel, be grateful for and be vigilant to ensure that their sex is never placed in this abominable situation again thanks to authors such as Austen's, albeit, fictional account of women's lives in the past.
+Young women of today, reading about the limited options available to their gender in that era, can revel, be grateful for and be vigilant to ensure that their sex is never placed in this abominable situation again thanks to authors such as Austen's, albeit fictional account of women's lives in the past.

 Would we rather edit that history out so we are not appalled by it, or be aware of what society is capable of and be on guard should it ever repeat itself?